CryptoSingh1337/fellowship-backend/README.md

 - Minimalistic UI
 - Scrap scholarships from various sources.
-- Admin dashboard where admin can update scholarships, user's data and can add scholarships from the portal itself using the JSON file.
+- Admin dashboard where admin can update scholarships, user's data and can add scholarships from the portal itself using the JSON file or can directly paste the JSON string.
 - Sends notifications to the registered user about the recent scholarship which are added on the portal.
 - Auto remove all the expired scholarships.
-- Recommend scholarships based on user details (country, degree).
+- Recommend scholarships based on user details (country, degree, field of study, branch, title, family income and category).
-- User can search scholarships based on country, degree and phrases.
+- User can search scholarships based on country, degree, field of study, branch, title, family income and category.

 **Tech stack**: